-The drawback is that deposit technology means that there are more things that can go wrong with the machine.
+The drawback is that deposit technology means that there are more things that can go wrong with the machine, requiring more deposit machines support maintenance.
 Equips has found that one of the most common breakages with deposit machines is that debris or an object (e.g., paperclip or rubber band on cash) jams the deposit intake.
 This is a problem that is not possible for a traditional ATM.
 So, while deposit machines provide a lot more services than ATMs, financial institutions must be aware that they may need to be monitored more closely—which Equips can help with.

 Comparing deposit machines to ITMs

 As an alternative to traditional ATMs, many banks and credit unions have embraced more advanced technology by purchasing ITMs for customer banking.
 At Equips, we’re big fans of the capabilities of ITMs and have written a lot about them (both “Upgrading to ITMs” and “Interactive Teller Machines“), but that doesn’t mean ITMs are the answer for everyone.

 A key value of ITMs is that they allow customers/members to virtually interact with a real teller to access extra services.
 For the right financial institutions, this is a game-changing technology that can create all kinds of interesting options for branch planning.
 However, many banks and credit unions are not big enough to have a remote teller available outside of business hours.
 Additionally, many financial institutions put a strong focus on personal interaction and may want any complex banking to be done inside a branch.
 ITMs are also more expensive than deposit machines and, in certain markets, that the extra money would go to waste if the people in the area have no interest in using the interactive technology.

 Equips experience can help support your bank or credit union